 So here are some interesting data points.

-- In AT&T’s annual cybersecurity threat report, they find that over 90 percent of cyber crime is preventable.
+- Over 90 percent of cyber crime is preventable.

-- Estimates by IDC indicate that investments in cybersecurity infrastructure are expected to grow to over $101 billion by 2020.
+- Investments in cybersecurity infrastructure are expected to grow to over $101 billion by 2020.

-- Yet PricewaterhouseCooper in their 2015 Global State of Information Security Survey projected that losses from cyber attacks will jump from $500 billion in 2014 to more than $2 trillion in 2018.
+- Yet PricewaterhouseCooper projected that losses from cyber attacks will jump to more than $2 trillion in 2019.

 If most attacks are preventable, and investment to prevent them are increasing, and yet the losses are continuing to mount, something is clearly amiss.
 A significant part of the answer also comes from the PwC report where they indicate that employees are the most-cited culprits of incidents.
 These incidents may be the result of a couple of characterizations;

 Carelessness: This might be losing a laptop, memory stick or smartphone, or plugging in a memory stick found in a public place hoping to identify the owner

 Malfeasance: An employee stealing data for sale, or someone with a personal or philosophical grudge against the company planting malware or a virus

 Duped: While somewhat related to carelessness, this category deals more with people falling prey to spear phishing or whaling schemes, or other socially engineered attacks such as phone scams